shoui520/shoui520.github.io/multilingual_docs/es/routine.md

 Focus on reading a single anime episode until you've looked up the amount of dice decided words.

-**Q: Is it possible to understand everything by spending 30 minutes spamming Yomichan on a sentence?**
+**Q: Is it possible to understand everything by spending 30 minutes spamming Yomitan on a sentence?**

 A: Short answer: No. Comprehension is a gradual process.